 Do we really need a letter of support from a bishop?
 And how do we get one?

-Yes – we can’t consider your application until it has been supported by your area bishop.
-Contact your area bishop’s office to request a letter of support.
+Yes – we can’t consider your application until it has been supported by your bishop.
+Contact your bishop’s office to request a letter of support.
 The bishop will need to see your application documents.
 Getting a support letter does take time, so don’t leave this until the last minute.
 Ideally, your bishop should be apprised of your plans from the earliest stages.

 Do we need to submit a feedback report?